 Bedtime Story

-When I was a little girl, around 6 years of age, living in Helsinki Finland, my mum had one of her best friends visit us for supper.
-Eila lived in the same neighbourhood as us and had known our family from before I was born.
-She is one of those lifelong friends, who has remained a friend despite the long distance between us.
+When I was a little girl — around six years old — living in Helsinki, Finland, one of my mum’s dearest friends came over for supper.
+Eila lived in the same neighbourhood and had known our family even before I was born.
+She was one of those rare, lifelong friends who remain close, no matter the distance or passing years.
+She was like an aunty to me.

-The little girl’s godmother told her that she can pick as many straws of wheat as she likes and that she would change them into diamonds, but she could only walk through the field once and never go backwards.
+The godmother smiled and told her she could pick as many stalks of wheat as she liked — and each one would be turned into a diamond.
+But there was one rule: she could walk through the field only once.
+She must keep moving forward, never turning back.

 To receive notifications of new blog posts, please enter your email address below: